Our wedding photos were published on Hello May magazine today which made me realise that I still haven’t blogged our own story.

-Andrew and I met back in 2009 on a bar shift at the Burswood Dome during either a Black Eyed Peas concert or Monster Trucks.. eitherway it took about 4 years of keeping him in the friendzone until we finally got together after bumping into each other accidentally on purpose at Running of the Bulls in Spain in Pamplona.
-Running for your life will do that to ya :p
+Andrew and I met back in 2009 on a bar shift at the Burswood Dome during either a Black Eyed Peas concert or Monster Trucks.. either way, it took about 4 years in the friend zone until we finally got together after bumping into each other accidentally on purpose at Running of the Bulls in Spain in Pamplona.
+Running for your life will do that to ya!

-One weekend in May we were down south for my Birthday Weekend and we came home from dinner to a courtyard covered in hundreds of candles, I thought it was a bit over the top not really being the romantic type but it was only until I saw the flowers (which was totally out of character) that I realised what was going on.
+One weekend in winter we were down south for my Birthday Weekend and we came home from dinner to a courtyard covered in hundreds of candles.
+I thought it was a bit over the top not really being the romantic type but it was only until I saw the flowers (which was totally out of character) that I realised what was going on.
 Before I could turn around to say anything he was down on one knee.
-It was a total surprise to say the least!
-I was in utter shock and besides saying yes straight away was left speechless – Andrew still says it’s the quickest decision I have ever made!!
+It was a total surprise, to say the least!
+I was in utter shock and besides saying yes straight away was left speechless – Andrew still says it’s the quickest decision I’ve ever made!!

 We didn’t want a long engagement so picked the one free date I had 6 months away.
 In hindsight putting a wedding together in pretty much, the last two months was probably silly.

-Here are some of the images beautiful captured by the legend that is James Simmons.
+Here are some of the images beautifully captured by the legend that is James Simmons.

 Feel free to ask any questions!

-Being in the industry and looking back I think that if I wasn’t a photographer I probably wouldn’t have done half the things we did – like book the getting ready accomodation because it had green walls.
-In March we ended up having a second wedding for my family in South Africa which was super chilled, put together at our beach cottage / Grandad’s pineapple farm in 24hours with the local farm minister (who i only met as I walked down the aisle) – it was so much fun and really ‘us’ .
+Being in the industry and looking back I think that if I wasn’t a photographer I probably wouldn’t have done half the things we did but most things were totally worth it.
+In March we ended up having a second wedding for my family in South Africa which was super chilled, put together at our beach cottage / Grandad’s pineapple farm in 24hours with the local farm minister (who I only met as I walked down the aisle) – it was so much fun and really ‘us’ .
 Although we only have crappy iPhone quality shots of the ceremony and reception up on the deck overlooking the Kleinemonde River, it was perfect.
-We did a photo shoot in Cape Town on a different day for those Insta worthy shots – the whole thing made me really stop and think what is important about marriage and on a wedding day.
+We did a photoshoot in Cape Town on a different day for those Insta worthy shots – the whole thing made me really stop and think what is important about marriage and on a wedding day.
 Sometimes we get so caught up in material things like wedding trends and styling or having pretty shoes.
 In SA i went barefoot, it was grand.